jacobh926/jacobh926.github.io/_pages/about.md

   - /about.html
 ---

 My name is **Yutao (Jacob) He** and I am a first-year PhD student in Sociology at HKBU.
-I am fortunate to be advised by Professor [**Roger Patulny**](https://socweb.hkbu.edu.hk/people/academic-staff/patulny-roger.html/) and [**Dahye Kim**](https://socweb.hkbu.edu.hk/people/academic-staff/kim-dahye.html).
+I am fortunate to be advised by Professor [**Roger Patulny**](https://socweb.hkbu.edu.hk/people/academic-staff/patulny-roger.html/) and Professor [**Dahye Kim**](https://socweb.hkbu.edu.hk/people/academic-staff/kim-dahye.html).
 I received my B.A. in Philosophy from UCLA and my M.A. in International Affairs from the University of Hong Kong (HKU).

 My research focuses on **AI intimacy, loneliness, social isolation, and aging**.
 I am particularly interested in two related areas: first, how Social AI (SAI), including social robots such as PARO, can support the well-being of older adults and alleviate loneliness; and second, how people develop intimate and romantic relationships with AI companions, such as Replika.